 INAPPROPRIATE USE OF HOMEWORK The faculty believes that homework is not appropriate method to:

 - Assign long-term projects without properly instructing in both the process and content of said assignment.

 PLANNING TIMES FOR HOMEWORK ASSIGNMENTS

 The faculty recognizes that students work at different rates and directs that teachers aim their homework assignments to require no more than the below stated times on an average basis.
-If homework is assigned, the planning times by grade are as follows:

 * Cluster leaders are responsible for the coordination of homework given among their group of teachers.
 For example, if the English teacher gives an unusually long homework reading assignment, the other teachers in the group must be notified so as to be able to adjust their assignments.